-Final Management Action: The OIG substantiated that Holt violated AOC policy and the administrative violation was submitted to the Architect of the Capitol for action deemed appropriate, if any.
-Because the OIG was unable to obtain sufficient evidence of a criminal violation of theft, the case was not presented to the United States Attorney's Office for criminal prosecutorial consideration.
-The case is closed pending management action.
+Final Management Action: The OIG substantiated that Parker violated AOC policy.
+Because the OIG did not obtain sufficient evidence of a criminal violation of theft, the case was not presented to the United States Attorney's Office for criminal prosecutorial consideration.
+The case is closed.